-Keep in mind that registering new accounts or buying and selling with other existing accounts to avoid buying and selling limits or other policy consequences is a violation of eBay polices.
-Learn more about using multiple accounts.
+Keep in mind that registering new accounts or buying and selling with other existing accounts to avoid buying and selling limits or other policy consequences is a violation of our policies.
+Learn more about our policy for using multiple accounts.

-Account limits allow us to review account activity and confirm certain information from the seller.
-These limits vary by seller and may be increased based on your overall selling activity.
+Account limits allow us to review account activity and confirm certain information with you.
+Account limits vary by seller and we may raise them based on your overall selling activity.

-Account limits don't apply to the following listing categories and formats:
+Account limits don't apply to the following listing categories: